 Pet Obesity Awareness

 Approximately 60% of cats and 60% of dogs in the United States are overweight or obese.
 What does this mean for your pets?
-It means an increase in health issues which will surely increase their chances of an early death, but you probably already knew this if you saw our recent post about Walk Your Dog Week.
-We at Traci’s Paws want you to be in the know on what this means, and how you can get your pets back to good health or prevent obesity altogether.
+It means an increase in health issues, which will surely increase their chances of early death, but you probably already knew this if you saw our recent post about Walk Your Dog Week.
+We at Traci’s Paws want you to be in the know of what this means and how you can get your pets back to good health or prevent obesity altogether.

 Pet Obesity.
 So, how bad is it?
 Let’s break it down.

 According to the Association for Pet Obesity Prevention in 2018*, 59.5% of cats in the United States were overweight or obese.
-Cats that are overweight are at greater risk to have health issues like chronic inflammation, kidney disfunction, respiratory disorders, metabolic & endocrine disorders, cancer, orthopedic disease, skin disorders, which all result in diminished quality of life and a reduced life expectancy.
-We know this as our very own girl Tabitha Ann was rather hefty and even in a Fat Cat Contest, for a short time until our founder got her weight under control.
+Cats that are overweight are at greater risk of having health issues like chronic inflammation, kidney dysfunction, respiratory disorders, metabolic & endocrine disorders, cancer, orthopedic disease, and skin disorders, resulting in diminished quality of life and a reduced life expectancy.
+We know this as our very own girl Tabitha Ann was rather hefty and even in a Fat Cat Contest for a short time until our founder got her weight under control.
 Cute, but NOT cute.

 How does your cat rank?
 Thanks to the WSAVA for these body score sheets.